matm/jQuery-File-Upload-Wiki/Jquery-file-upload-8.8.5,with-codeigniter-2.1.x.md

 **Step5**: Thats it.
 I created the relevant directories ('files') made sure it had write permissions for apache and it worked.

 I havent had the time to extract the code files and upload - in case anyone is interested, please let me know and I will be happy to put it up.

+Please I want to know the code of the view and the controller or the complete example code to use jQuery file upload with codeigniter and the library UploadHandler.
+I did not know how to contact you (dipan66) and so I write here.
+Thank you!